-I was lucky enough to find a second had dehydrator in an op shop a few years back.
-I have been using it on a regular basis to dry my home grown herbs, but now that I have all these apples, it is really getting a workout.
+I was lucky to find a second-hand dehydrator in an op shop a few years ago.
+I have been using it regularly to dry my homegrown herbs, but now that I have all these apples, it is really getting a workout.

-If you want to you can event make up some cinnamon sugar and sprinkle a little on top.
-These apples were so sweet that I did not need to do this but I did so just on the top layer of the dehydrator, just for something a little different.
+If you want to, you can even make up some cinnamon sugar and sprinkle a little on top.
+These apples were so sweet that I did not need to do this, but I did so just on the top layer of the dehydrator, just for something a little different.

-- 2.5 kgs of apples, cored and quartered, but not peeled
+- Two and a half kgs of apples, cored and quartered but not peeled

 - Place them into a pot with just enough water to cover them and cook them until they are tender.
 This takes about 15 to 20 minutes.

-- Drain the cooked apple in a colander and then press in small batched through a food mill or use a food processor.
+- Drain the cooked apple in a colander and then press in small batches through a food mill or a food processor.

 - Place the applesauce you have just made into a slow cooker and mix in your honey and spices.

 - Set the slow cooker on low and cook for six to eight hours or until the mixture has reached the desired consistency.
 Stir every now and then to ensure your mixture is not sticking.
 If you do not have a slow cooker, you can do this in a preserving pan on the stove.
-While it is faster, you will have to keep a closer watch on the pot to ensure it does not burn.
+While it is faster, you must closely watch the pot to ensure it does not burn.
 This will take about one hour to cook down.

-- Using a ladle and jar funnel place your apple butter into your hot, 250 ml jars, leaving a two-centimetre headspace.
+- Place your apple butter into your hot, 250 ml jars using a ladle and jar funnel, leaving a two-centimetre headspace.
 Clean the rims of the jar to ensure you get a good clean seal and cap with your new lids.

 - Process your filled jars in a boiling water bath for five minutes.
-Alternatively, if you did not pre-sterilise your jars and lids,
+If you did not pre-sterilise your jars and lids,

-This is one of may favourite recipes and I am so lucky to be living in the Stanthorpe area, surrounded by apples, ripe for the picking at this time of year.
+This is one of my favourite recipes, and I am so lucky to live in the Stanthorpe area, surrounded by apples, which are ripe for the picking at this time of year.